Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-outer-tensor.rst

 This library element computes the Outer Tensor Product of two input vectors.
 If two vectors have dimensions n and m, then their outer tensor product is an n x m matrix.
 Element-wise multiplication of each element of input A by each element of input B is performed and assigned to the output.
 If it is considered that input A is the column vector and input B is the row vector, then the matrix is output in a row-major fashion.
 The outer tensor product has configurable data types and vector dimensions for inputs A and B, along with a configurable number of frames, scaling, interfaces (stream/window), parallelism factors, rounding and saturation.
-Template parameters are used to configure the top level graph of the outer_tensor_graph class.
+Template parameters are used to configure the top-level graph of the ``outer_tensor_graph`` class.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::